 Instructors may place items from the Library or from their own personal collections on reserve behind the circulation desk.
-The instructor decides the time limit of the loan and whether it may leave the Library; students must contact the instructor to request any exceptions.
+The instructor decides the time limit of the loan and whether it may leave the Library; any exceptions require the instructor's approval.
 Because we depend on instructors to share copies of their textbooks with us, course reserves do not include all assigned texts for every class.

 You can use the Course Reserve Browser to see which items are on reserve by an instructor, in a department, or for a specific course.
 To place items on reserve, please contact Melanie Ellston in person, at Melanie.Ellston@dctc.edu, or at 651-423-8345.

-The Library has Chromebooks and Lenovo ThinkPad laptops which DCTC students may check out for one semester at a time.
+The Library has Chromebooks and Lenovo ThinkPad laptops which DCTC students may check out for three weeks at a time.
 Laptops require a Wi-Fi connection and StarID login.
 The Lenovo ThinkPad laptops come with Microsoft Office, Firefox, Google Chrome, and Internet Explorer, all running on Windows 10.
 All laptops have access to Office 365.
 See our Laptops & Hotspots page and Using the Library's Chromebooks guide for more information.